nolim1t/nolim1t.github.io/_posts/2017-02-19-no-i-havent-gone-awol.md

 title: "I'm not AWOL ... yet"
 ---

-Wow, It's been a good two months since my last post here.
+Wow, It's been a good two months since my last post here, so I think it's high time to do a first post for 2017.
 No I haven't gone AWOL yet haha.

 Life does in fact have a habit of getting in a way.